bastistician/polyCub/README.md

 # polyCub <img src="https://raw.githubusercontent.com/bastistician/polyCub/master/figures/logo-1.png" align="right" />

-The R package **polyCub** implements *cubature* over *polygonal* domains.
+The R package **polyCub** implements *cubature* (numerical integration) over *polygonal* domains.
-The goal is to approximate the integral of a continuously differentiable function f(x,y) over a simple closed polygonal domain.
+It solves the problem of integrating a continuously differentiable function f(x,y) over simple closed polygons.

 For the special case where the domain is rectangular with sides parallel to the axes (such as a bounding box), the packages